fpadovani/communicative_baby_dpo/README.md

 4. `tok_pairs_overlap_1.csv` -> total of 88136 min pairs

-I have taken the first file to generate a DPO training dataset and and an evaluation dataset to be used to test baseline and fine-tuned models.
+I have taken the first file to generate a DPO training dataset split and an evaluation dataset split to be used to evaluate baseline and fine-tuned models (as we agreed before).
 I used 18000 rows for the training and the rest for evaluation.

 I created two types of training data: